dmhendricks/woocommerce-order-progress/README.md

 ## Known Compatibility Issues

-* Carbon Fields <1.6: This plugin will fail if you have a version of [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) installed that is lower than version 1.6 (including any plugins that use Carbon Fields as a loaded dependency).
+* **Carbon Fields**: This plugin will fail if you have a version of [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) installed that is lower than version 1.6 (including any plugins that use Carbon Fields as a loaded dependency).
 If you have Carbon Fields installed, it is recommended that you upgrade to at least version 1.6.

 ## Installation